 Oil palm refuse bunch ash (OPBA) is an organic fertilizer, environmentally friendly product that is 40 % cheaper than inorganic fertilizer and used commercially for neutralizing acidic soil effectively (Golabadi et al., 2012).
 It could be supplemented for soil nutrients especially potassium (Ikeh et al., 2016) and furnished liming materials for increased soil fertility, pH and nutrient uptake (Ben et al., 2024).

 are numerous information and research works on the effect of Oil Palm Refuse Bunch Ash (OPBA) on yields of crops and the researchers reported high yields of crops (Udounang et al., 2023b).
-Yupeng et al., (2017) found that oil palm refuse bunch ash application increases grain yield of cowpea as well as soil organic matter.
+Yupeng et al. (2017) found that oil palm refuse bunch ash application increases grain yield of cowpea as well as soil organic matter.
 Grieve, (2022) observed high root yield of cassava, cocoyam with oil palm refuse bunch ash application.
 This study was carried out to evaluate the combined effect of Palm bunch ash with organic manure types on cucumber varieties in Obio Akpa.

 MATERIALS AND METHODS